KaotoIO/kaoto.io/content/blog/kaoto-2.11-release/index.md

 - **Camel extensions for Quarkus** - 3.35.0, 3.33.1, 3.27.4, 3.20.4
 - **Camel Spring Boot** - 4.20.0, 4.18.2, 4.14.7, 4.10.9
 - **Citrus** - 4.10.0, 4.10.1

-For a full list of changes please refer to the [changelog](https://github.com/KaotoIO/kaoto/releases/tag/2.11.0).

 ---